Luther D. Bradley

-Life
+Biography

-Bradley was born in New Haven, Connecticut, to Francis and Sarah Beaman (Ruggles) Bradley.
-In 1857 the Bradley family moved to Chicago and later to nearby Evanston, where Bradley attended public school.
+Bradley was born on September 29, 1853, in New Haven, Connecticut, to Francis and Sarah Beaman (Ruggles) Bradley.
+In 1857, the Bradley family moved to Chicago and later to nearby Evanston, where Bradley attended public school.
 He attended Northwestern University from 1870 to 1873 and Yale College from 1873 to 1875, where he took part in crew.
 After graduation he worked at his father's Chicago real estate business, Baird & Bradley.
-In 1882 he embarked upon a world trip, and after visiting London, arrived in Melbourne, where he took an illustrating job with the satirical magazine Australian Tit-Bits; later incorporated into Melbourne Life with Bradley as editor and cartoonist.
-In 1888 he became chief cartoonist of the Melbourne Punch after the retirement of artist Tom Carrington, and was at the Punch until 1893, with notable coverage of the Australian labor movement.
+In 1882, he embarked upon a world trip, and after visiting London, arrived in Melbourne, where he took an illustrating job with the satirical magazine Australian Tit-Bits; later incorporated into Melbourne Life with Bradley as editor and cartoonist.
+In 1888, he became chief cartoonist of the Melbourne Punch after the retirement of artist Tom Carrington, and was at the Punch until 1893, with notable coverage of the Australian labor movement.
 He popularized Carrington's "King Working Man" figure, a crowned giant representing organized labor.
 His cartoons were generally accepted in London as fair presentations of Australian opinions.

 His father having fallen ill, Bradley returned to Chicago in 1893.
 He successively worked for the Chicago Daily Journal (1894) and Inter Ocean (1894–1898), and in 1899 published the children's books Our Indians and Wonderful Willie!.
-In 1899 he joined the Chicago Daily News, where he became art director.
+In 1899, he joined the Chicago Daily News, where he became art director.
 His cartoons often appeared on the front page.
 It was during World War I that his work became most widely known.
 He was known among cartoonists as the most prominent critic of American interventionism, by 1916 being the only cartoonist of a major daily paper to oppose U.S. military involvement.
-Cartoon historian Richard Marschall notes Bradley was not the only antiwar cartoonist, but was "perhaps the most eloquent in illustrating his arguments."
+Cartoon historian Rick Marschall notes Bradley was not the only antiwar cartoonist, but was "perhaps the most eloquent in illustrating his arguments."

 He married Agnes Floyd Smith in Evanston on October 31, 1901, and had four children: Francis, John Freeman, Sarah Elizabeth, and Margaret.
 In religion he was Episcopalian and in politics an Independent Republican.
-He died at his home in Wilmette, Illinois, on January 9, 1917.
+He died at his home in Wilmette, Illinois, on January 9, 1917, aged 63.
 Two days later, a tribute cartoon penned by John T. McCutcheon appeared on the front page of the Chicago Daily Tribune.
 Cartoons by Bradley, a collection of his work along with tributes from Daily News associates, was published in March 1917.
 Three months after his death, America entered World War I. In subsequent decades, Bradley's life and cartoons were discussed in numerous scholarly works.
 In 1980, Richard Marschall wrote "[Bradley's] own cartoon messages deserve to be reintroduced to America."
 A drawing of Bradley's adorned the cover of Karen Russell's acclaimed 2011 novel Swamplandia!.